adiaz-efaa/fx-trading-game/README.md

 - `all_sell_orders`: all sell orders issued by all the players will be displayed.
 - `position`: usage is `fxgame> position udacity`.
 The position and PnL of player `udacity` will be displayed.

+## Project Structure

+- `fxgame.cpp`: entry point of the program
+- `class Order`: the class is implemented is separate .h and .cpp files.
+This is an abstract class that represents an Order issued by a player.
+There are are 2 classes derived from Order, BuyOrder and SellOrder which represent a buy and a sell order respectively.
+Both classes override operator< which is purely virtual in their parent class.
+- `class Player`: the class is implemented is separate .h and .cpp files.
+This class represents the game's players.
+It keeps track of the orders issued by the player and calculates it's position and PnL.
+- `class PriceSource`: the class is implemented is separate .h and .cpp files.
+With the help of class `Simulator`, this class is in charge of simulating the market prices against which players can place buy or sell orders.
+Since it is closely related to `PriceSource` class `Simulator` is implemented in these same files.
+This class implements a very small version of the dynamics of a Black-Scholes-Merton model specialized for FX rates.
+- `class OrderManager`: the class is implemented is separate .h and .cpp files.
+This class manages orders issued by the players.
+As soon as order can be fulfilled (depending on it's price and simulated price), the player that issued the order is notified.
+- `Auxiliary.h` and `Auxiliary.cpp`: some helper functions and objects.
+They are all gathered under `namespace` aux.

+## Loops, Functions, I/O

+- 'fxgame.cpp' implements a `while loop` (line 65) the games' loop.
+- In 'namespace aux', file `Auxiliary.h` lines 20, 39 and 41 3 hekper functions are declared (they are implemented) in `Auxiliary.cpp`.
+- No input is read from files.
+The user interacts with the game through commands entered at the game's prompt.
+See for instance `fxgame.cpp` lines 77 and onwards.

+## Object Oriented Programming

+- The program is organized into classes.
+See **Project Structure**.
+- All class members are explicitly declared private, public or protected.
+See for example class `Order` in file `Order.h` line 18.
+- When appropriate class constructors utilize initialization lists.
+See for example `OrderManager.cpp` line 10 (constructor for class `OrderManeger`).
+- Function `displayOrders` is overloaded.
+See `Auxiliary.h` lines 39 and 41.

+## Memory Management

+- References:
+  - the parameter `std::unordered_map<std::string, Player>& players` is received by the constructor of `OrderManager`, see `OrderManager.cpp` line 11.
+  - method `[[nodiscard]] const std::unordered_map<std::string, std::shared_ptr<Order>>& getOrders() const;` of class `Player` returns a `const &`.
+See `Player.h` line 28.
+- There are no unmanaged dynamic memory allocations (raw pointers).
+- See use of `shared_ptr` in `fxgame.cpp` lines 31 and 41.
+- See the use of `unique_ptr` in `PriceSource.h` line 52.

+## Concurrency

+- The project uses 3 threads, main thread, thread 2 where `PriceSource` runs and thread 3 where `OrderManager` runs.
+See `fxgame.cpp` lines 32 and 42.
+- A future is used to wait for user input in main loop.
+See `fxgame.cpp` line 69.
+- A mutex is used in main loop to protect `std::cout`.
+See `fxgame.cpp` lines 68 and 81 for example.
+- Class `OrderManager` uses a condition variable to regulate access to orders in methods `receive` and `_process_orders`.
+See `OrderManager.cpp` line 26.